iam-bkpl/apexhub-frontend/README.md

 **"Connecting Students, Empowering Dreams: ApexHub."**

+## Backend Repository

+The backend repository for ApexHub can be found at [iam-bkpl/apexhub-backend](https://github.com/iam-bkpl/apexhub-backend).

 ---

-*Note: This README.md file provides an overview of the Apex Hub platform and its modules.
-For detailed instructions on how to use the platform, please refer to the official documentation.*
+_Note: This README.md file provides an overview of the Apex Hub platform and its modules.
+For detailed instructions on how to use the platform, please refer to the official documentation._